UrbanGround/UrbanGround/README.md

   title   = {UrbanGround: From Local Perception to Spatial Agency in a Real-Scale City}, author  = {Ju, Tianjie and Wu, Zheng and Sun, Yueqing and Cui, Yuhan and Li, Bobo and
-             Wu, Shengqiong and Cheng, Pengzhou and Zhao, Haodong and Ma, Xinbei and Fei, Hao and Gu, Qi and Liu, Gongshen and Zhang, Zhuosheng}, year    = {2026}
+             Wu, Shengqiong and Cheng, Pengzhou and Zhao, Haodong and Ma, Xinbei and Fei, Hao and Li, Kunling and Lee, Mong-Li and Hsu, Wynne and Gu, Qi and Liu, Gongshen and Zhang, Zhuosheng}, year    = {2026}
 }
 ```